relm-us/relm/README.md

 # Relm

 Relm is an open source 3D spatial platform for the web.
-You can use it to collaborate, video conference, meet, and create events online.
+You can use it to meet, work, organize, collaborate, and hold online events.

+Even though distance and flat screens may separate you, Relm is built with a love for discovering the details that help you feel comfortable, at ease, and natural as you gather with your friends, family, and colleagues.

+If you use a service hosted by us or someone else, there is no setup required--it all works seamlessly in a browser.
+As open source software (AGPL), you are also welcome to set it up on your own server, modify the code, and host the service for your community.

 <div>
     <img src="docs/scr1-quester.jpg" alt="Screenshot 1 - Quester" width="48%">